 How to Tell If Jewelry Is Well Made

 Most jewelry quality advice starts and ends with 'is it real?'
-If you're buying from a reputable brand, you already know the answer.
-The harder question is whether the work is good.
+If you're buying from a reputable brand, you already know the answer is some form of yes, it's real.
+The harder question is whether the work is good and it's worth what you paid for it.

 “Real” turns out to be a more complicated word than it used to be.
 The FTC removed “natural” from its official definition of a diamond in 2018, which means lab-grown stones now meet the technical definition.
-Forty-five percent of engagement rings sold in 2024 had lab-grown centers.
-The FTC still won’t let you call a lab-grown stone “natural” or “genuine” without qualification, but they’re unambiguously diamonds.
+More than half of engagement rings sold in 2024 had lab-grown centers, according to The Knot’s survey of nearly 17,000 couples who married that year; BriteCo, working from appraisal and insurance data that skews more expensive, has the share just under half.
+Nobody runs a census of engagement rings, so every number you see is somebody’s sample.
+The FTC still won’t let you call a lab-grown stone “natural” or “genuine” at all, with or without a qualifier, though it will let you call the stone a diamond as long as “laboratory-grown” sits right in front of the word.
+And they’re unambiguously diamonds.
 Same optical properties, same hardness, same carbon structure, just grown in a controlled environment instead of under a mountain for a billion years.
-Something the industry spent decades insisting wasn’t “real” is now 45% of the engagement ring market.
+Something the industry spent decades insisting wasn’t “real” is now about half the engagement ring market and still climbing.
 So.

 That’s a fair question if you’re buying from somewhere unvetted.
-But if you’re buying direct from an established brand or a reputable jeweler, the metal is what it says it is.
-The certificate is legitimate.
-The stones are real, however you want to define that.
-You’ve already passed the authenticity test by choosing where to shop.
+But if you’re buying direct from an established brand or a reputable jeweler, the metal is going to be what it says it is.
+The certificate is going to be legitimate from that brand and the stones are real, however you want to define that.
+You’ve already passed the authenticity test by choosing where to buy.

-Which leaves a different question, and the one that almost nobody helps you answer: is the piece well made?
+Which leaves a different question: is the piece well made?
 Is the setting going to hold?
 Did someone finish the back of this ring, or just the part that faces the camera?
-And when something eventually needs repair (it will), is anyone going to pick up the phone?
+And when something eventually needs repair, is anyone going to pick up the phone?

 Flip It Over